ever-been/everDoc/src/book/markdown/services.md

 There is a hypothetical case when the *Janitor component* performs a sweep which successfully deletes leftover information about a *task* or *context* and is followed by a persist of leftover data for that same *task* (*context*).
 This would mean that the late persisted object will never be deleted.
 It would take the following for this case to occur:

 * Both the initial and terminal states of the *task* (*context*) get persisted, but some leftover data doesn't.
 That can happen due to a persist queue reorder (potentially due to a temporary *Storage* failure resulting in a requeue).
-* *Object Repository* gets disconnected after the initial and terminal state has been drained, but before the late persisted object has been drained
+* *Object Repository* gets disconnected after the initial and terminal state has been drained, but before the late persisted object has been drained.
 * *Object Repository* doesn't get reconnected for at least
 `been.objectrepository.janitor.finished-longevity`
 (or `been.objectrepository.janitor.failed-longevity`, depending on the terminal state of the *task*/*context*), but keeps running (or gets restarted with a bad network configuration).